 The pictor imaginarius who made the above mosaic perhaps was not very talented, he had however a precise understanding of the iconography of the sea creatures he portrayed, as if he had seen other similar mosaics at Antioch, Zeugma or Utica.

-The pictor imaginarius who made the Rape of Europe was definitely a very talented one.
-He gave depth to the bodies of Europe and Zeus (the bull) by using slightly different tones of colour.
+The pictor imaginarius who made the Rape of Europa was definitely a very talented one.
+He gave depth to the bodies of Europa and Zeus (the bull) by using slightly different tones of colour.

 The portrait of the wrestler is interesting for the pig-tail curl detail which can be noted in other mosaics at Dion and Sfax.

 The similarities among mosaics from very different locations highlighted in this and other pages, suggest that the Roman Empire was a "global village" in an embryonic phase, notwithstanding the lack of modern media and electronic equipment.